fitzsimonsjl/documentation/Help Center/consent-mode-implementation.md

 Getting Google Consent Mode set up correctly consists of two halves:

+- Placing the snippet for the initial configuration of Google Consent Mode in the source code of your site.
+- Removing the Cookie Information SDK triggers from any Google tags within your Google Tag Manager container.

-Placing the snippet for the initial configuration of Google Consent Mode in the source code of your site.
-This needs to be placed in the <head> above the uc.js script and gtag or Google Tag Manager script:
+Fist, add the intial config of Consent Mode script to the source code of your site.
+This needs to be placed in the <head> above the uc.js script and gtag or Google Tag Manager script):

 ```js
 <!-- The initial config of Consent Mode -->